What Is Total Cost of Borrowing? Your Complete Guide

 Responsible Borrowing and Financial Planning

-What is the total cost of borrowing?
+What is the difference between APR and total cost of borrowing?

-What happens if I pay late?
+What happens if I cannot repay my loan on time?

 Miles Kensington